Agustín Tosco: Thought and maturity

 Tosco was born in Coronel Moldes, Córdoba province, Argentina.
 At 27 years old, he was the general secretary for Luz y Fuerza (Light and Power utilities workers) in the province of Córdoba.
-Tosco felt that nothing could substitute for general assemblies, which he considered superior to representative comities, and that labor struggles should not simply focus on salary demands.
+Tosco felt that nothing could substitute for general assemblies, which he considered superior to representative committees, and that labor struggles should not simply focus on salary demands.
 His ideology can be described as anti-imperialist, anti-capitalist, and anti-bureaucratic.

 He constantly fought against bureaucracy in the union.
 One of his most famous enemies in this regard was José Ignacio Rucci, another prominent leader in the CGT.
 About this, Tosco said the following, "Rucci and his disciples are prisoners of their commitment to the powerful, prisoners of the guardians who lend them the political apparatus, prisoners of a jail from which they can never escape: that of submission and indignity."
 Tosco and Rucci had many public confrontations.

 In addition to the struggles particular to his own union, he participated in the fight against the dictatorship of Juan Carlos Onganía.